 Can I use a Micro-Shear® to cut sheet metal?

-No. Micro-Shears® are not designed for cutting long surfaces of material like sheet metal.
+No. Micro-Shears® Flush Cutters are not designed for cutting long surfaces of material like sheet metal.
 Sheet metal applies pressure the full length of the blades.
 The blades can not withstand this type of pressure.
 However, we have a solution.
 You can use a metal shear.
-The 9180NS Metal Shear is a wonderful tool for cutting nonferrous sheet metal up to 20 gauge.
-The blades fully bypass like scissors.
-The return spring and lack of finger-loops make this an easy to use ergonomic shear.
+The 9180NS Metal Shear is a wonderful tool for cutting nonferrous sheet metal up to 20 gauge (0.8mm).
+The scissors blades fully bypass and will cut through the metal cleanly.
+The return spring and lack of finger-loops make this an easy-to-use ergonomic scissors.

-I want to cut beading cable, like Soft Flex or Beadalon.
+I want to cut beading cable, like Soft Flex® or Beadalon® brands.
 What’s the best option?